Skip to content

 Going in for a variety of genres will benefit your writing and planning skills.
 Each competition has a deadline, and some have a theme.
 You might be unused to writing in some genres, but club competitions are an ideal way to try out new forms of expressing yourself.
 Some people are surprised to find they have an unexpected talent for drama or article writing, when they were convinced poetry was their genre.

 The top three places in the competitions receive Waterstones Book Token prizes.
-The winning entrant from each of the competitions will be presented with a trophy in recognition of their achievement at the annual Awards Dinner in May, apart from the Ayrshire Drabble Scribble Competition winner, who will be presented with their trophy on the night itself.
+The winning entrant from each of the competitions will be presented with a trophy in recognition of their achievement at the annual Awards Dinner in May.

 A sliding-scale of points are also awarded for each competition you enter.
 These accumulate throughout the year.
 If you enter every club competition, you gain extra points.
 An additional trophy is awarded to the person with the most points at the end of the year.